 Quote: "We do the best we can with what we know, and when we know better we do better."
 Maya Angelou

-For several decades the pig industry has routinely taught pig behavior and pig handling methods that do not apply to the majority of pigs handling situations and actually contributed to many pig handling problems and worker safety issues.
+For several decades the pig industry has routinely taught pig handling methods that do not apply in many farm and transport situations: methods that actually contribute to pig handling problems and worker safety issues.

-Low Stress Pig Handling has evolved over eighteen years of observing pig handlers at work in a variety of situations and learning from their successes and mistakes.
-It teaches handlers about response patterns and observation skills that make moving pigs easier, safer, and less stressful for both
+Low Stress Pig Handling - LSPH - has evolved over twenty years of observing pig handlers at work in a variety of situations and learning from their successes and mistakes.
+LSPH teaches handlers how to recognize and use the full range of pigs' response patterns to make moving pigs easier, safer, and less stressful for both

 handlers and pigs.